 From similar complaints about Options brought to the Financial Ombudsman which feature Douglas Baillie Ltd as the advising introducer, I've seen that many of the client SIPP application forms Douglas Baillie Ltd sent to Options didn't include any details about the intended investment(s).
-Mr C's SIPP application was one such.
+Mr L's SIPP application was one such.

 And I note Options has told us that it acts as the administrator only of the SIPP, and clients opened their SIPP and did not specify in their SIPP application what investments they were interested in.
-So, Options may argue it didn't know what Mr C and other Douglas Baillie Ltd-introduced clients were investing in at the time it accepted their applications.
+So, Options may argue it didn't know what Mr L and other Douglas Baillie Ltd-introduced clients were investing in.